November 11, 2017 | 115th Congress, 1st Session (2017-2018)

 c. improving law enforcement response rates and follow up, and

 d. methods to ensure access to victim services for Indian victims and their families.

-3. The Attorney General and the Secretary of the Interior make a joint annual report to the Committee on Indian Affairs and the Committee on the Judiciary of the Senate, and the Committee on Natural Resources and the Committee on the Judiciary of the House of Representatives that would include:
+3. The Attorney General and the Secretary of the Interior make a joint annual report to the Committee on Indian Affairs, the Committee on the Judiciary of the Senate, the Committee on Natural Resources, and the Committee on the Judiciary of the House of Representatives that would include:

 a. known statistics on missing and murdered Indian women in the United States,